About Robinsonville

 Jail & Inmate Records

-The Tunica County Detention Center is the primary jail facility in the county.
-It handles the booking process for individuals arrested within the county, where they are processed and held until bail is posted or they are transferred to court.
-The facility provides an inmate lookup service, allowing family members and attorneys to find information about detainees.
+The Tunica County Detention Center is the primary jail facility for the area.
+The facility handles booking For people arrested anywhere in Tunica County, processing them and holding them until bail is posted or they appear in court.
+An inmate lookup service allows family members and attorneys to locate information about detainees.
 Visitation rules are specific to the facility and require prior scheduling.
-The bond process follows Mississippi state guidelines, allowing for cash or surety bonds depending on the charges.
+The bond process follows Mississippi state guidelines, with cash or surety bonds available depending on the charges.

 Criminal Records

 The criminal records system in Tunica County includes records of felonies, misdemeanors, traffic violations, and sex offender registrations.
-The Tunica County Sheriff's Office maintains these records, while the Mississippi Bureau of Investigation provides additional resources for background checks.
 Residents can request criminal records through the sheriff's office or access statewide information via the Mississippi Criminal Information Center.
-This system ensures that comprehensive criminal history information is available for legal and employment purposes.
+This system ensures that criminal history information is available for legal and employment purposes.

 Economy & Demographics